siamCSEJnU/git-demo/README.md

 # Git Demo Project
-This is a demo project to practice Git commands and version control.
+This is a demo project to practice Git commands and version control.Add more details to the project.